swyxio/swyxdotio/content/drafts/speaking-advice.md

   - bad lighting conditions
   - a11y contrast ratios
 - always repeat questions
+- when you ask for show of hands, estimate out loud what % of hands raised for people who cant see

 what to do when you get in trouble